“If our memory fails us, we exist no more…”

-“When I was a little child I was with my father and he was slaughtering reindeer.
+“When I was a little child my father was slaughtering reindeer.
 He put the blood in a cup and I drank it.”
-Hildá laughs at the memory.
+Hildá Länsman laughs at the memory.
 “My father didn’t notice, but when he looked up at me I had blood all over my face.
 He got scared that something bad had happened to me.”

-In the group Solju, Hildá performs with her mother Ulla Pirttijärvi and the photos for their impressive debut album Ođđa Áigodat (New Times) depicts them with a reindeer in the frosty mountainous landscape close to their home.
-“The reindeer used to be mine,” Hildá says, “but we made an exchange with my ex-boyfriend and he tamed it so now it can pull a sleigh.”
+In the group Solju, Länsman performs with her mother Ulla Pirttijärvi, and the photos for their impressive debut album Ođđa Áigodat [New Times] depict them with a reindeer in the frosty mountainous landscape close to their home.
+“The reindeer used to be mine,” Länsman says, “but we made an exchange with my ex-boyfriend and he tamed it so now it can pull a sleigh.”

 Solju is the word for the silver brooch that Sámi women wear on their colourful traditional costume.
-They look like the large decorative snowflakes that swirl around in the title sequence of Disney’s Frozen.
-The opening song “Vuelie” was composed by Sámi composer Frode Fjellheim based on a traditional yoik.
+They look like the large decorative snowflakes that swirl around in the title sequence of Disney’s Frozen, whose opening song, Vuelie, was composed by Sámi composer Frode Fjellheim based on a traditional yoik.
 Disney felt that those resonances would give it the mythological atmosphere they wanted.

-Hilda was born into an environment where Sámi music and culture were hugely important.
-Her mother Ulla Pirttijärvi was a founder member of Angelin Tytöt, a trio with Tuuni and Ursula Länsman who released their first album Dolla (Fire) in 1992.
-Ulla is a renowned singer of Sámi yoiks and their guttural texture is fundamental to the Solju album, alongside the softer voice of Hildá Länsman.
-On “Heargevuoddji” (Reindeer Driver), Ulla and Hildá alternate verses about reindeer herding to the backing of a Sámi frame drum, other percussion and electronics.
-The rough leather of Ulla’s voice, harking back to the ancestral tradition, is a fine counterpart to the softer silver of Hildá’s voice, representing the new generation.
-Solju won the Folk Music Creator of the Year prize at this year’s Finnish Ethnogala in January.
+“Of course the intention is very positive,” says Länsman, “but I was disappointed how little from Sámi culture was actually in there – a distant reminder of some costumes and the modern choral version of the Vuelie song.
+It could have been so much more.”
+Länsman was born into an environment where Sámi music and culture were hugely important.
+Her mother was a founder member of Angelin Tytöt, a trio with Tuuni and Ursula Länsman, who released their first album Dolla [Fire] in 1992.
+Pirttijärvi is a renowned singer of Sámi yoiks and their guttural texture is fundamental to the Solju album, alongside the softer voice of Hildá Länsman.
+On Heargevuoddji [Reindeer Driver], Pirttijärvi and Länsman alternate verses about reindeer herding to the backing of a Sámi frame drum, other percussion and electronics.
+The rough leather of Pirttijärvi’s voice, harking back to the ancestral tradition, is a fine counterpart to the softer silver of Länsman’s voice, representing the new generation.
+Solju won the Folk Music Creator of the Year prize at this year’s Finnish Etnogaala in January.

 The Sámi language

 2019 is the UN’s International Year of Indigenous Languages and the Sámi are the only indigenous people living within the EU.
-The Sámi live in the northern parts of Norway, Sweden, Finland and in part of the Kola peninsula in Russia.
-Ulla and Hildá speak Northern Sámi which is recognised as a threatened language by the UN with somewhere between 15,000 and 25,000 speakers only around 2,000 of whom are in Finland.
+The Sámi live in the northern parts of Norway, Sweden, Finland and part of the Kola peninsula in Russia.
+Ulla Pirttijärvi and Hildá Länsman speak Northern Sámi, which is recognised as a threatened language by the UN with somewhere between 15,000 and 25,000 speakers, only around 2,000 of whom are in Finland.

-Hildá admits that you don’t hear the language much in Finland, but that in Norway it’s better.
-In her elementary school there were around fifty percent Sámi pupils, but she didn’t yoik much as she was afraid of being teased.
-In the late 1980s there was a TV show, Hymyhuulet (Smiling Lips) “in which these Finnish men were pretending to be Sámis, having dirty faces, Sámi dresses and yoiking drunk.
+Länsman admits that you don’t hear the language much in Finland, but that in Norway it’s better.
+In her elementary school there were around fifty per cent Sámi pupils, but she didn’t yoik much as she was afraid of being teased.
+In the late 1980s there was a TV show, Hymyhuulet [Smiling Lips], “in which these Finnish men were pretending to be Sámis, having dirty faces, Sámi dresses and yoiking drunk.
 It really spread bad stereotypes about the Sámis.”
-The YLE website, where extracts of the programme can be seen, warns of “serious racist content”, but presents it as an example of television entertainment in the 1980s.
-Their “Nunnuka” imitations of Sámi yoiking became very well-known in Finland.
+The Yle website, where extracts of the programme can be seen, warns of “serious racist content”, but presents it as an example of television entertainment in the 1980s.
+Their Nunnuka imitations of Sámi yoiking became very well known in Finland.

-Hildá says that the centre of Sámi language and culture is Kautokeino in northern Norway, about 250 km southwest of Utsjoki.
-Hildá studied there for four years and has just returned to watch the Sámi Grand Prix, a music competition with two categories, one for pop bands and one for solo yoiks.
-“It’s always singers from Kautokeino that win,” laughs Hildá, “but it’s good to have that kind of event.
+Länsman says that the centre of Sámi language and culture is Kautokeino in northern Norway, about 250km south-west of Utsjoki.
+Länsman studied there for four years and returned last Easter to watch the Sámi Grand Prix, a music competition with two categories, one for pop bands and one for solo yoiks.
+“It’s always singers from Kautokeino that win,” she laughs, “but it’s good to have that kind of event.
 Through this you get new yoiks, new Sámi music and they make records.”